MaradaGabor/Portfolio/README.md

 I mainly programmed in HTML/CSS/JS so far, but I have plans for the future.<br />
 I started to learn about Node.JS & React.<br />

-I didn't feel the need to copy here the tutorials I finished based on Udemy courses.
-I just provide below these repositories:<br />
+I finished the following Udemy courses:<br />

 Title: The Complete JavaScript Course 2023: From Zero to Expert!<br />
 Length: 69 hours on-demand video<br />